Interested in Volunteering?

 During their shelter stay, which can last up to 30 days, guests can access our job-readiness training and placement opportunities, as well as Life Skills classes so they will be able to move beyond homelessness and become self-sufficient.

-Both St. Vincent de Paul emergency shelters offer guests two free meals a day and have a maximum stay of 30 days.
+Both St. Vincent de Paul emergency shelters offer guests a meal at the Community Dining Hall and have a maximum stay of 90 days.
 Both are also drug and alcohol free (as are all St. Vincent facilities) and guests are expected to be substance free on or off the premises.
 Our goal is that when a guest leaves our shelter they are moving into a stable situation.

 201 E. Harrison